Saudi Arabia: Agriculture

+Saudi Arabia's predominantly arid environment, poor soil, and traditional nomadic lifestyle have long favored pastoralism, particularly of camels, sheep, and goats; agricultural production has historically been localised and oriented towards basic subsistence.
+Less than two percent of the total land area is used for crops, with agriculture constituting only a fraction of GDP (2.5 percent) and employing a similar proportion of the workforce.

-Serious large-scale agricultural development began in the 1970s.
-The government launched an extensive program to promote modern farming technology; to establish rural roads, irrigation networks and storage and export facilities; and to encourage agricultural research and training institutions.
+Initial attempts to develop dairy farming on a commercial scale occurred in the Al Kharj District south of Riyadh during the 1950s.
+Serious large-scale agricultural development began in the 1970s, particularly with wheat, with the government launching an extensive programme to promote modern farming technology; establish rural roads, irrigation networks and storage and export facilities; and encourage agricultural research and training institutions.
+The kingdom has continued prioritizing domestic food production through subsidies and generous incentives.

-As a result, there has been a phenomenal growth in the production of all basic foods.
-Saudi Arabia is now completely self-sufficient in a number of foodstuffs, including meat, milk, and eggs.

-The country exports wheat, dates, dairy products, eggs, fish, poultry, fruits, vegetables, and flowers to markets around the world.
-Dates, once a staple of the Saudi diet, are now mainly grown for global humanitarian aid.

-In addition, Saudi farmers grow substantial amounts of other grains such as barley, sorghum, and millet.
-As of 2016, in the interest of preserving precious water resources, domestic production of wheat has ended.
+Owing to these efforts, there has been substantial growth in the production of all basic foods: Although it still imports the bulk of its food needs, Saudi Arabia is self-sufficient in several commodities, particularly wheat, meat, milk, and eggs.
+The country exports dates, dairy products, eggs, fish, poultry, fruits, vegetables, and flowers.
+Dates, which are indigenous to Saudi Arabia and a traditional staple of its diet, are now mainly grown for global humanitarian aid; the kingdom is the world's second largest producer after Egypt, producing 1.6 million tonnes as of 2022.
+Another indigenous crop, the olive, is also heavily cultivated: The Al Jouf region has millions of olive trees—including the world's largest olive farm at 7,713 hectares—and the number is expected to increase to 20 million trees.
+Saudi farmers also grow substantial amounts of other grains such as barley, sorghum, and millet.

-The Kingdom likewise has some of the most modern and largest dairy farms in the Middle East.
-Milk production boasts a remarkably productive annual rate of 1,800 USgal per cow, one of the highest in the world.
-The local dairy manufacturing company Almarai is the largest vertically integrated dairy company in the Middle East.
+Saudi Arabia has some of the most modern and largest dairy farms in the Middle East; milk production boasts a productive annual rate of 1,800 USgal per cow, one of the highest in the world.
+Saudi dairy company Almarai is the largest vertically integrated dairy company in the Middle East, and the largest dairy firm in the world by volume; it operates the world's largest dairy farm at Al Safi.